MattKevan/uxlift/interaction-design/interface-design.md

 ---
 title: Interface design
-description: Making the user's interaction as simple and efficient as possible.
+intro: Making the user's interaction as simple and efficient as possible.
-icon:
 layout: listing
 ---